contactlab/contacthub-sdk-dotnet/README.md

 #### Query on customers

 You can create a query to refine GetCustomers()
 You have two ways to specify a query.
 The simple mode allows you to easily build a query with AND or OR operator.
-If you want to build a complex quey can pass it directly in json format, according to the rest api specifications.
+If you want to build a complex query can pass it directly in json format, according to the rest api specifications.

 Simple mode:
 this mode use a query builder to get query string.